 The second data set, based around the Housing Land Register, provides more recent information utilising solely land with extant planning permissions at the base date, 1st April 2016.
 Unlike the SHLAA it does not include any assessment of whether the sites which have such permissions are deliverable does nor does it calculate how many units can be delivered on those sites within the next 5 years.
+The Housing Land Register was updated in 2016 and will be updated again in 2018.
+The following data has a base date of 1st April 2016 is repeated from the AMR 2016.

-The Housing Land Register has been updated to a 2016 base date and the remaining supply of extant permission amounts to 13700 units (some of these have started though).
-The yield on sites with unimplemented planning permissions amounts to 10,046.
+The Housing Land Register as updated to a 2016 base date had the remaining supply of extant permission amounting to 13700 units (some of which had started) and the yield on sites with unimplemented planning permissions amounted to 10,046.